Aroldis Chapman: Mechanics

 One scout noted that although "[t]here are no obvious flaws in Chapman's delivery ...
 Chapman has to coordinate a lot of moving parts," which may limit his consistency.
 Chapman's extreme pitch speed may also pose an injury risk to his pitching arm over time.

-Chapman's long and complicated delivery is incredibly taxing on his body.
+Chapman's long and complicated delivery is significantly taxing on his body.
 He almost never pitches more than one inning per appearance, which is a major reason for him being used as a formidable closer.

 Personal life

-When Chapman left Cuba, he left behind his father, mother, two sisters, girlfriend Raidelmis Mendosa Santiestelas, and newborn baby Ashanty Brianna.
+When Chapman left Cuba, he left behind his father, mother, two sisters, girlfriend, and a newborn child.
 He reunited with them when he helped them transfer to the United States; the details of how they transferred remain confidential.
-On June 30, 2014, his son, Atticus Gabriel Chapman, was born in Cincinnati.
-In May 2012, it was reported that Chapman was being sued for allegedly serving as "an informant for Cuban state authorities after a failed defection attempt and help[ing] turn in another man in order to get back on the country's national baseball team."
+In 2014, Chapman's son was born in Cincinnati.
+In May 2012, Chapman was sued for allegedly serving as "an informant for Cuban state authorities after a failed defection attempt and help[ing] turn in another man in order to get back on the country's national baseball team."

-On December 7, 2015, news broke that Chapman was involved in an alleged domestic violence incident with his girlfriend in Davie, Florida at his home on October 30, 2015.
+On December 7, 2015, news broke that Chapman was involved in an alleged domestic violence incident with his girlfriend in Davie, Florida, at his home on October 30, 2015.
 A pending trade with the Los Angeles Dodgers was put on hold as MLB announced it would investigate the incident as part of its personal conduct policy.
-In the incident, he was accused of pushing his girlfriend, putting his hands around her neck, and choking her; he subsequently fired eight gunshots.
+In the incident, he was accused of pushing his girlfriend, putting his hands around her neck, and choking her, and subsequently firing eight gunshots.
 No charges were filed by the police due to inconsistency of the reports and insufficient evidence, and his attorney issued a statement denying the allegations.
-The trade to the Dodgers was canceled and the Reds traded Chapman to the Yankees three weeks later.
+The trade to the Dodgers was canceled and the Reds traded Chapman to the New York Yankees three weeks later.
 Although he was not charged, MLB suspended Chapman for 30 games as a result of his "use of a firearm and the impact of that behavior on his partner," ending May 9, 2016.
-He was the first player disciplined by the new personal conduct policy enacted in August 2015, which empowered MLB to suspend a player from games without a final sentence.
+He was the first player disciplined by the new personal conduct policy enacted in August 2015, where MLB could suspend a player without a conviction.

-Chapman became an American citizen in April 2016.
+Chapman became a United States citizen in April 2016.
+He is Catholic.

-On July 11, 2020, it was announced that Chapman had tested positive for COVID-19.
-He recovered and returned to baseball activities on August 17, 2020.